Bandwidth/api-docs/README.md

 Good examples of rules 4 and 5 can be found in the `./external/markdown/voice` and `./external/markdown/voice/bxml` directories respectively.

-### Docsite Generation
+### Internal Docsite

-This directory contains a simple script to generate the docsite and host a local docsite server.
-Typically you'll interface with this through NPM commands.

-`npm run generate-docsite` will generate static HTML files to serve the docsite.

-`npm run docsite-server` will run a local server to view the docsite.
-It is highly recommended to view the docsite in an incognito window since it is aggressively cached.
+The `./internal` directory contains all of the configuration and information for the internal docsite.

+This directory contains the exact same structre as the `./external` directory, but has slightly different configuration.

 ### Postman

-This directory contains code and templates to generate our Postman collection.
+The `./postman` directory contains code and templates to generate our public facing Postman collection.
 The majority of the collection is generated from our OpenAPI specs, but `resources/postman_scaffold_collection.json` contains templates for Postman tutorials if someone wants to create one.

+### Docsite Generation

+The `./docsite-generation` directory contains simple shell scripts that generate the docsites, and let you run the docsite servers locally.
+Typically you'll interface with these through NPM commands.

 ### SDK Generation

-This directory contains code and config for our SDK generation.
+The `./sdk-generation` directory contains code and config for our SDK generation that supports our public SDKs.
 Much like the docsite generation, typically you'll interface with this through NPM commands.

 `npm run generate -- -l <LANGUAGE> -s <SPEC>` is the command to generate an SDK.
 The `-s` flag is optional; not including it will default to the SDK with all APIs.
 The file `./sdk-generation/bandwidth.zip` will contain the generated code.

-####
 | Language | Notes |
 |--|--|
 | python | |